Focus and Scope

 Here we applied the recommendations given by World Association of Medical Editors in "Syllabus for Prospective and Newly Appointed Editors" available at http://www.wame.org/about/syllabus-for-prospective-and-newly-appointed

-Generally, it is expected that acceptance or rejection of review is done not late than 7 days after invitation.
-The review in the 1st round is expected to be finished up to 3 weeks, and in subsequent rounds for not late than 1 week.
+Generally, it is expected that reviewer accept or reject review not late than 7 days after invitation.
+The review in the 1st round is expected to be finished for 3 weeks or less, and in subsequent rounds for not more than 1 week.
 For longer periods the reviewers are kindly asked to contact section editors.
 These limits are indicated in invitation e-mail also.
+The authors are subdued to the same time limits and rules in their rounds of corrections.

 ETHICAL CODEX OF RGN BULLETIN (Rudarsko-geološko-naftni zbornik)